Los Angeles Kitchen Remodeling: The Average Cost

 Pro Tip: If you can afford custom cabinets, do it.
 It’s a much higher quality wood and superior craftsmanship.
 That means it looks better, wears better and offers more design options.

 Kitchen Countertops & Tile Backsplash

 There are so many combinations of stone and tile that can create the look you want.
-Shop around until you find a slab and/or tile supplier you’re happy with in terms of aesthetics and price.
-For both your new kitchen countertop and backsplash, you can expect to spend between $9,000 and $15,000.
+Shop around until you find a slab and/or tile supplier you’re happy with in terms of aesthetics and price -- and product availability.
+For both your new kitchen countertop and backsplash, you can expect to spend between $11,000 and $19,000.

 Pro Tip: As a general contractor and interior designer, we recommend designing your kitchen before purchasing appliances.
 This way you can take your new kitchen design to the appliance store to discuss sizes, styles and options.

 Types of Flooring

 There are three main flooring materials to choose from for a kitchen renovation: hardwood, tile and laminate.
 Most will run about the same in terms of kitchen remodel cost, which would be approximately $4,500-$7,500.
 The choice is yours based on the look you want and the level of durability your household demands.

 Pro Tip: For homes with high traffic, small children and pets, we typically recommend porcelain tile or luxury laminate plank flooring because it’s the most durable and it’s maintenance-free.
 That’s a huge benefit with factoring in spills and scratches.
 You'll find luxury laminate is made so well now that it's hard to tell the difference between it and real wood.